iliepandia/micro-services-stress-test/README.md

 ## Challenges

-1. I've run in many situations where the Virtual User would hamg in Hyperfoil.io, and the solution was to for a maximum session time after which the session will be terminated, regardless of where the user is in their flow.
+1. I've run in many situations where the Virtual User would hang in Hyperfoil.io, and the solution was to for a maximum session time after which the session will be terminated, regardless of where the user is in their flow.